Marketing91

 What is Rate Card

-Newspapers have a rate card that gives details about the type and size of advertisement it will feature and the rates applicable for each option.
+Newspapers have a rate card document that details the type and size of advertisement it will feature and the rates applicable for each option.
 The rates vary for national ads, retail advertising, and classified ads.
-It is the rate card that assists the advertiser to understand the terms and conditions which are being provided by the publishing house.
+It is the rate card document that assists the advertiser in understanding the terms and conditions that are being provided by the publishing house.

-The prices are not fixed on the rate card and are subjected to change via bargaining.
-If there is a conflict between the rate card and the insertion order, then the rates quoted on the rate card is considered as the deciding factor.
+The prices are not fixed on the rate card and are subject to change via bargaining.
+If there is a conflict between pricing on the rate card and the insertion order, the rates quoted on the rate card are considered the deciding factor.

-If a person or a business entity is interested in placing an advertisement in a particular publication, it should call their office or check their website and ask for a current copy of the rate card.
-Besides the usual rates and demographics, some of the rate cards also offer details about their circulation and readership.
+Suppose an agency, a person, or a business entity is interested in placing an advertisement in a particular publication.
+In that case, it should call its office or check its website and ask for a current copy of the rate card.
+Besides the usual rates and demographics, some rate cards offer details about their circulation and readership.

-The advertiser can now know about the number of magazines or newspapers that are printed and distributed by the publisher daily.
-They become aware of the actual number of people who read the paper in that place.
-This is why an advertiser prefers to look at both the circulation and readership to understand the point up to which he can bargain on the prices listed on the rate card
+The advertiser can now know about the number of magazines or newspapers printed and distributed by the publisher daily.
+They become aware of the number of people reading the paper there.
+This is why an advertiser prefers to look at both the print circulation and readership to understand the point up to which he can bargain on the prices listed on the rate card

-On the rate card, an advertiser will come across the word frequency discount.
+An advertiser will come across the word frequency discount on the rate card.
 It signifies the best discount for the display ads.
-These might be for every week for 52 weeks or a shorter period of 26-week or 13-week.
-The publisher also offers open rates and these are without discounts on the rate card.
+These might be for every week for 52 weeks or a shorter period of 26 or 13 weeks.
+The publisher also offers open rates without discounts on the rate card.
 This rate signifies the amount charged for running a one-time and single ad in the newspaper or magazine.
 The publication also offers bulk space contract rates in its rate card.
-It signifies the rate that is applicable for a specific number of ads within a particular time.
+It signifies the rate applicable for a specific number of ads within a particular time.

-Different publications use different mechanical measurements for the ad spaces.
-The three common terms are
+Different publications use different mechanical measurements to calculate them for the ad spaces.
+The three common terms for ad units are

-• Standard advertising unit – the term standard advertising unit signifies as size that is generally accepted in different newspapers.
-This is a standard size and was created so that an advertiser can place the same ad several papers without making any adjustments as per the column specifications
+• Standard advertising unit – A standard advertising unit signifies a size generally accepted in different newspapers.
+This is a standard size and was created so that an advertiser can place the same ad on several papers without making any adjustments as per the column specifications

 • Column inch – The term column inch in the rate card of a publishing house signifies primary space measurement.
 It includes one inch deep and one column wide and generally varies from one publication house to another